Staying active and exercising is important for our physical and mental wellbeing.

 Bradykinesia tends to affect one side of the body more than the other.
 The side most affected by Parkinson’s will tire more quickly.

-If you’re doing exercise that involves using weights or resistance (eg body weight exercises, dumbbells and resistance bands, or machinery like a rowing machine or cross trainer at home), try hard to keep both sides of your body working evenly.
+If you’re doing physical activity that involves using weights or resistance (eg body weight exercises, dumbbells and resistance bands, or machinery like a rowing machine or cross trainer at home), try hard to keep both sides of your body working evenly.

 If the activity involves walking or stepping using alternate legs, try saying to yourself ‘big step’ or ‘heel down’ when you take a step on your most affected leg, to keep step sizes equal on both legs.